Upliner/CharMorph/README.md

 ## Development notes

-This project uses git submodules so you need to checkout submodules alongside with code:
+This project uses git submodules so you to use git clone --recursive when cloning this repository.
+If you forgot it, you can do this:

 * git clone https://github.com/Upliner/CharMorph
 * cd CharMorph